16 Earnings management

 10. Do the issues related to a first and second stage apply to either the Healy Model or the DeAngelo Model or both?
 If so, could we apply the Salkever (1976) approach to address these issues?
 If not, are there “one-stage” equivalents to the Healy Model and DeAngelo Model approaches as implemented above?

-12. Produce the equivalent of Table 4 from Dechow et al. (1995) by adapting the code used above to create merged_sample_2 and Table 16.2.
+12. Produce an equivalent of Table 4 from Dechow et al. (1995) by adapting the code used above to create merged_sample_2 and Table 16.2.

 16.3 Power of tests of earnings management